ThalesMMS/DcmSwift/README.md

-# DcmSwift - High-Performance DICOM Library for Swift
+# DcmSwift

-DcmSwift is a comprehensive DICOM implementation in Swift featuring GPU-accelerated image processing, complete networking support (DIMSE and DICOMweb), and production-ready performance optimizations.
-The library provides full DICOM file format support, advanced image rendering with real-time window/level adjustments, and robust PACS integration capabilities.
+DcmSwift is a Swift package that implements the DICOM standard with an emphasis on predictable performance and practical tooling.
+It combines GPU accelerated image processing, complete DIMSE and DICOMweb networking stacks, and utilities for integrating with PACS systems.

-## ✨ Highlights
+## Highlights

-- **🚀 GPU Acceleration**: Metal compute shaders for real-time image processing
+- GPU-accelerated window and level operations through Metal compute shaders, with a CPU path fallback.
-- **⚡ Optimized Performance**: vDSP vectorization, streaming decode, persistent buffers
+- Vectorised CPU pipelines using vDSP for LUT generation and pixel mapping.
-- **🔗 Complete Networking**: All DIMSE services plus async DICOMweb
+- Complete DIMSE services (C-ECHO, C-FIND, C-STORE, C-GET, C-MOVE) and DICOMweb clients (WADO-RS, QIDO-RS, STOW-RS).
-- **📊 Production Ready**: Powers iOS/macOS medical imaging applications
+- Command-line tools for inspecting, anonymising, retrieving, and serving DICOM data.
-- **🛠 Developer Friendly**: Comprehensive CLI tools and modern Swift APIs
+- Production-oriented design with streaming decode, persistent buffers, and configurable caching.

 ## Key Features